-Let me start out with a small fact about myself.
-I just love basil!
-I grow this fabulous herb in my own home garden – and it just makes me feel so happy.
+Let us start out with a small fact about ourselves.
+We just love basil!
+We grow this fabulous herb in our lab garden units – and it just makes the whole team feel so happy.
 If you rub a basil leaf between your fingers, an irresistible aroma fill your senses.
 And the taste –sweet and spicy at the same time.
 If you’ve ever used basil in food or decoration, how can you not love it?

 Because the basil flavors are so diverse and unique, they cannot be replaced by any other plant.
 The distinct taste of basil has given life to some of my simplest salads and the blandest pastas – so it is not surprising that many famous authors of various culinary books call basil “king of the herbs”.